fostroll/corpuscula/doc/README_CDICT.md

 ```
 Param **format** can be `'conllu'` (default) or `'parsed_conllu'`.

 You can specify one of our corpora wrappers as **corpus**.
-In that case we'll
+In that case, we'll
 create `cdict` based on `.train()` part of the **corpus**.

 If `cdict` already contain data, the try to append it via second call of its